gato/GettingAndCleaningData/CodeBook.md

    		^f -(starts with f) -> Frequency

 ### Step 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.
-    calculates the average of each variable by using aggregate function an agregating by subject y activity saves data as tidyData.txt using write.table
+    calculates the average of each variable by using aggregate function an agregating by subject and activity saves data as tidyData.txt using write.table